 THE EFFECT OF GIBBERELLIC ACID (GA3) APPLIED TO THE LEAVES OF BRASSICA RAPA

 and Further Study of Differing Light and Gravity Conditions on the Development of Physarum polycephalum and Differing Light Intensities on Spirolina / Arthrospira platensis Growth and Development

 The establishment of species for long term space travel or for the establishment of colonies on other planets has been a long-term goal of NASA for some time.
 Several possible studies will be proposed for students to choose from.
-This study will investigate Gibberellic Acid (GA3) effect on germination and early development of the plants Arabidopsisthaliana and Brassica rapa which can be studied across different light sources and possible gravitational influences.
-The slime molds Physarum polycephalum and Dictyostelium discoideum can be utilized to determine the influences of light and gravitational effects on development giving insight to possible long term space travel.
+This study will investigate Gibberellic Acid (GA3) effect on germination and early development of the plants Brassica rapa which can be studied across different light sources and gravitational influences.
+The slime molds Physarum polycephalum and Dictyostelium discoideum can be utilized to determine the influences of light and gravitational effects on development giving insight to possible long-term space travel.
 The final species is Spirulina platensis, a cyanobacterium which is being utilized not only as a food supplement but can also be integrated into long term space travel by “scrubbing” Carbon Dioxide from the cabin of a space craft and generating Oxygen for the occupants.
 These findings can give insight into how a simple organism responds to environments necessary for space flight and how photosynthesizing organisms may respond to the conditions found in long term space flight or outpost establishment on another planet/moon.